KellanHiggins/AsciiFBXExporterForUnity/readme.md

 1. Thanks to @tetreum for fixing my bad tutorial.

-2. Also thanks to @tetreum for preventing copying non existant items
+2. Also thanks to @tetreum for preventing copying non existent items

 3. Thanks to @cartzhang for adding skinned mesh render exporter